mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-scrum.md

 ## Our Own Flavor of Kanban

 What this means for us is that we need to better visualize our work and institute WIP limits.
 Better visualization will take the form of additional columns in Jira.
-To start with, I'm proposing the following: IDEA → SPECIFY → TODO → DEV → VERIFY → DONE.
+To start with, I'm proposing the following: IDEA &rarr; SPECIFY &rarr; TODO &rarr; DEV &rarr; VERIFY &rarr; DONE.
 These states are meant to get us started with something useful, and I fully expect (indeed: insist) to tweak and adjust as we learn more.
 To see what this looks like, check out [this test] project in Jira.
 I'll be migrating us to this Classic project, as it has some important features that are missing in Next-Gen projects (namely, indication of how long a task is in a column).

 The IDEA will contain items that are SWAGged, i.e. they'll contain just enough information that we were able to come up with a SWAG.
 This helps us have ROI conversations that inform the priority of these items.